milonmaze/privacy-terms-observatory/www.att.com/legal/terms.consumerServiceAgreement.html.md

 5.1.3.2 Usage Charges:

 Non-recurring and usage-based charges for AT&T Phone Service generally will be billed in the billing cycle following the transaction.
-For a list of additional charges and fees that could apply to the AT&T Phone Service, please see the U-Verse Fee Schedule (at att.com/VoiceUverseTVFees).
+For a list of additional charges and fees that could apply to the AT&T Phone Service, please see the AT&T Phone Fee Schedule (at https://www.att.com/legal/terms.attPhoneFeeSchedule.html).
 The Fee Schedule is incorporated into this AT&T Phone Service Terms by this reference.

 5.1.4 Equipment